Anurag28K/CodeTech-IT-Solutions/README.md

 The exploratory data analysis section includes various analyses and visualizations to understand the dataset:

-Number of Movies Released Each Year: A bar chart displaying the number of movies released each year.
+1.Number of Movies Released Each Year: A bar chart displaying the number of movies released each year.

-Number of Movies Released Per Genre: A bar chart illustrating the distribution of movies across different genres.
+2.Number of Movies Released Per Genre: A bar chart illustrating the distribution of movies across different genres.

-Top Directors with the Most Movies: A bar chart showcasing the top directors with the highest number of movies.
+3.Top Directors with the Most Movies: A bar chart showcasing the top directors with the highest number of movies.

-Top Actors with the Most Movies: A bar chart displaying the top actors with the highest number of movies.
+4.Top Actors with the Most Movies: A bar chart displaying the top actors with the highest number of movies.

-Movie Duration vs. Rating Scatter Plot: A scatter plot visualizing the relationship between movie duration and rating.
+5.Movie Duration vs. Rating Scatter Plot: A scatter plot visualizing the relationship between movie duration and rating.

 ## **Feature Engineering**